mbjarland/lein-cli-cmd-template/README.md

 > re-aligning zip offsets...

 # and finally execute the newly generated executable command
-# this requires that the 'java' command be on the command line
-# and additionally, if the 'drip' command is on the command line
-# the execution will be much faster
 $> target/my-cmd
 This is my program.
 There are many like it, but this one is mine.